Skip to Main Content

 Becca Frangos climbed in the dark for some of her lead route © Lena Drapella/IFSC

-Early on, Valentina and Indiana made it into the third section of the route.
-The Chilean crowd cheered Alejandra up the route up to the crux one hold before the final section of the route.
+Early on, Aguado and Chapman made it into the third section of the route.
+The Chilean crowd cheered Contreras up the route up to the crux one hold before the final section of the route.

-Alannah Yip would also reach the headwall but would fall as she tried to move onto the headwall.
-Along with her strong boulder performance, Alannah was guaranteed a medal as she moved ahead of Annie Sanders into first with two climbers left.
+Yip would also reach the headwall but would fall as she tried to move onto the headwall.
+Along with her strong boulder performance, Yip was guaranteed a medal as she moved ahead of Sanders into first with two climbers left.

-Brooke Raboutou neaing the top of the lead route © Lena Drapella/IFSC
+Brooke Raboutou nearing the top of the lead route © Lena Drapella/IFSC

 She reached the penultimate hold at full stretch but could not get a foot up to launch for the top hold.
 She scored 96 points, enough for the silver medal but not for gold.